botleg/botleg.github.io/_posts/2015-09-06-implement-elasticsearch-in-jekyll-blog.markdown

 ---
-summary: Elaticsearch is a database used for full-text searching and Jekyll is a static blog generator.
-In this article, we will see how to implement Elaticsearch based searching to a Jekyll blog.
+summary: Elasticsearch is a database used for full-text searching and Jekyll is a static blog generator.
+In this article, we will see how to implement Elasticsearch based searching to a Jekyll blog.
-title: Implement Elaticsearch in Jekyll blog
+title: Implement Elasticsearch in Jekyll blog
 layout: post
 gh: https://github.com/botleg/elasticsearch-jekyll/
 demo: http://elastic.jekyll.botleg.com/